Quinn-Barber/Chess-AI/README.md

 ### Downloading FishStock:

-**_This project is ongoing and changes are being made on a weekly basis, keep this into consideration if you are considering downloading the engine, as if you want to update you may need to pull changes from the repository._**

 # **Step 1:**

 Find the location on your computer that you would like to save FishStock to.